 - Who can file a complaint?
 Any person with relevant information concerning a possible violation of the Code of Student Conduct may file a complaint.
 Although the Student Conduct process can operate parallel to criminal or civil justice processes, it is not the forum to rely on if you hope to recover money damages or otherwise seek a judgment in your favor.
 You may have remedies at law you to consider.
 Our office cannot advise you on those options.
 Enrolled Ohio State students (who did not waive the associated fee) should contact Student Legal Services at 614-247-5853 to consult with an attorney.

 - How do I file a complaint?
 You can report a complaint by submitting information through our online complaint form.
-Or you may call 614-292-0748 to set an appointment to meet with a hearing officer, so that the hearing officer can assist you and obtain any additional information he/she may need.

 - What happens after I submit a complaint to Student Conduct?
 Student Conduct will review all reports received for possible investigation.
 An investigation may involve interviewing those involved in the incident, consulting with police or other University officials who are co-investigating, or collecting materials relevant to the situation.
 Students who are the subject of reports alleging misconduct will meet with a hearing officer in Student Conduct in a preliminary conference.
 This is the student’s opportunity to learn about the disciplinary process, make an initial statement regarding his/her involvement in the reported incident, and to ask any questions of the hearing officer.